-Our liquidity and capital resources are generated primarily from the net proceeds of offerings of our securities, including the Private Offerings, borrowings under the Credit Agreement, and cash flows from our operations, including investment sales and repayments, as well as income earned on investments and cash equivalents.
+Our liquidity and capital resources are generated primarily from the net proceeds of offerings of our securities, borrowings under the Credit Agreement and the issuance of the Notes, and cash flows from our operations, including investment sales and repayments, as well as income earned on investments and cash equivalents.
 Our primary use of our funds includes investments in portfolio companies, payments of interest on our outstanding debt, and payments of fees and other operating expenses we incur.
 We also expect to use our funds to pay distributions to our stockholders.
 We have used, and expect to continue to use, our borrowings, including under the Credit Agreement or any future credit facility, and proceeds from the turnover of our portfolio to finance our investment objectives and activities.

-We may, from time to time, enter into additional credit facilities, increase the size of our existing Credit Agreement, or issue additional securities in private or public offerings.
+We may, from time to time, enter into additional credit facilities, increase the size of our existing Credit Agreement, or issue additional notes or other securities.
 Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions, and other factors.

-During the six months ended June 30, 2020, cash provided by financing activities of \$142.3 million was primarily used for the \$89.5 million acquisition of the Legacy Funds in the Formation Transactions.
-See "Note 12 - Formation Transactions" in the Notes to Consolidated Financial Statements as of June 30, 2020.
+During the three months ended March 31, 2020, cash provided by financing activities of \$170.1 million was primarily used for the \$89.5 million acquisition of the Legacy Funds in the Formation Transactions (see "Note 12 - Formation Transactions" in the Notes to Consolidated Financial Statements as of March 31, 2020)

-At June 30, 2020, we had \$92.0 million in available liquidity, including \$21.8 million in cash and cash equivalents.
-We had available borrowing availability of \$70.2 million under the Credit Agreement, subject to its terms and regulatory requirements.
-We primarily invest cash on hand in interest bearing deposit accounts
+At March 31, 2020, we had \$120.5 million in available liquidity, including \$62.6 million in cash and cash equivalents.
+We had available borrowing capacity of \$57.9 million under the Credit Agreement, subject to its terms and regulatory requirements.
+We primarily invest cash on hand in interest bearing deposit accounts.

-At June 30, 2020, we had approximately \$16.6 million of restricted cash which consists of approximately \$15.8 million related to the Credit Agreement covenants, and approximately \$0.8 million held in escrow related to the payout of a settlement with a former member of certain general partners of certain of the Legacy Funds.
+At March 31, 2020, we had approximately \$16.9 million of restricted cash which consists of approximately \$16.1 million related to the Credit Agreement covenants, and approximately \$0.8 million held in escrow related to the payout of a settlement with a former partner of the Legacy Funds.

-On January 16, 2020, in connection with the Formation Transactions, we became a party to, and assumed, the Credit Agreement through our wholly owned subsidiary, Trinity Funding 1, LLC.
+On January 16, 2020, in connection with the Formation Transactions, we became a party to, and assumed, the Credit Agreement through our wholly-owned subsidiary, Trinity Funding 1, LLC.
 The Credit Agreement matures on January 8, 2022, unless extended, and we have the ability to borrow up to an aggregate of \$300.0 million.
 The Borrowings under the Credit Agreement generally bear interest at a rate of the three-month LIBOR plus 3.25%.
 We may utilize the leverage available under the Credit Agreement to finance future investments.
 We used a portion of the proceeds from the Private Offerings to repay a portion of the aggregate amount outstanding under the Credit Agreement in amount of approximately \$60 million.
-As of
+As of March 31, 2020, approximately \$130 million was outstanding under the Credit Agreement.